siri404-gh/sreeram.app_old/src/web/posts/initial-setup/development-environement.md

 #### Sep 1, 2018 by Sreeram Padmanabhan

+## About this chapter

+In this chapter, you will learn how to set your development environment up.

-I tend to use state of the art softwares and hardwares to my development work.
-For web development which involves frontend, backend, devops, testing work, I prefer the below software specs.
-This will save a lot of time in the long run.
-Like for eg, the speed of your code build depends on your machine specs.
+I personally tend to use state of the art softwares and hardwares for my development work.
+For Web development which involves frontend, backend, devops, testing work, I prefer the below software specs.
+Using these will save a lot of time in the long run and without these, its easy to get frustrated.
+Like for eg, the speed of your code build depends on your build process and machine specs.
+A faster machine and an efficient build process ensure a faster feedback and encourages a fail fast, fail often mechanism.
+As someone great said, *Good code comes from a good habitat.*

 ## OS